NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 (7) The TTS of Trust Domain II mints a local Txn-Token, transcribing the workflow-related claims from the access token into the new Txn-Token.
 See Section 4.3.2 for the response format.

 ## Mode B: Direct Txn-Token Exchange
-While Mode A provides a straightforward integration of Identity Chaining with Transaction Tokens, it introduces multiple cross-domain round trips that can significantly increase latency.
+While Mode A provides a straightforward integration of Identity Chaining procedures with Transaction Tokens procedures, which does not create protocol-level changes, it introduces multiple cross-domain round trips that can significantly increase latency.
 As illustrated in Figure 1, steps (3) through (5) require at least three cross-domain round-trips: presenting the Txn-JAG to the downstream AS to obtain an access token, invoking the target endpoint with that token, and subsequently exchanging it for a local Txn-Token.
 In distributed and high-throughput environments, this operational overhead can become prohibitive.

 An opportunity for optimization arises from the flexibility defined in Section 5.1 of the Transaction Token{{?I-D.ietf-oauth-transaction-tokens}}, which allows the subject_token to be "any other format that is understood by the TTS".
 This enables a TTS to directly accept a Txn-JAG issued by the upstream AS as the subject token in a Txn-Token request.